gpuweb/WSL/Spec/source/index.rst

 To reduce a ``Call`` construct by one step:

 #.
-If its argument can be reduce, reduce it
+If its argument can be reduced, reduce it
 #.
 Else if its argument is ``return;`` or an empty block, replace it by a special ``Void`` value.
 Nothing can be done with such a value, except discarding it (see Effectful Expression).
 #.
 Else if its argument is ``return val;`` for some value ``val``, then replace it by this value.